-Boss i have a 800 cc car, recently i gave it to my bro to use it and he came home with a blown gasket, i got it repaired from the local mechanic, now the problem part from the day i got gasket replaced the car has started giving white smoke but that only when I start car in the morning and after that it feels like there was never a sign of smoke, I showed it to my mechanic, he said its nothing.
+Boss I have a 800 cc car, recently I gave it to my bro to use it and he came home with a blown gasket, I got it repaired from the local mechanic, now the problem part from the day I got gasket replaced the car has started giving white smoke but that only when I start car in the morning and after that it feels like there was never a sign of smoke, I showed it to my mechanic, he said its nothing.
 Plz help me out

 1) get gasket check.

 These are possible solutions for the excess smoke coming.

 Yesterday I took my car to mechanic, after hearing my observation which you already know from the above communications, he out rightly rejected all of the above the solutions rather he came up with a new theory, he said this is due to "valve seals" he further added that valve seals are leak and due to that oil from the head comes down to piston during the night and when I start the car in morning excess oil is burnt, forms into huge volume of smoke.
 He said get the seals replaced and my issue will be solved.
 What do you suggest.